rekumar/labgraph/docs/source/index.rst

 ..
-ALab Data documentation master file, created by sphinx-quickstart on Tue Nov 22 09:49:05 2022.
+LabGraph documentation master file, created by sphinx-quickstart on Tue Nov 22 09:49:05 2022.
    You can adapt this file completely to your liking, but it should at least contain the root `toctree` directive.